 - “The Democratic Peace Unraveled: It’s the Economy,” International Studies Quarterly,Vol. 57, No. 1 (March 2013).
 Replication files

 - “Does the Market-Capitalist Peace Supersede the Democratic Peace: The Evidence Still Says Yes,” (with Omer F. Orsun and Jameson Ungerer), response to Allan Dafoe and Bruce Russett “Does Capitalism Account for the Democratic Peace?
 The Evidence Still Says No” in The Capitalist Peace: The Origins and Prospects of a Liberal Idea, eds.
 Gerald Schneider and Nils Petter Gleditsch.
-Taylor and Francis (2012).
+Routledge (2013).
 Supplementary Online Appendix Replication files

 - “Capitalist Development and Civil War,” International Studies Quarterly, Vol. 56, No. 3 (September 2012).
 Replication files